UtterDonkey/scratch2js/README.md

 Move forward/backward `n` layers.

 #### `go_to_front`, `go_to_back`
-Go infront of/behind all other sprites.
+Go to front/back of all other sprites.

 #### 🧪`go_to_layer`
 Move to specific layer.